Split-Flows: Measure Transport and Information Loss Across Molecular Resolutions: INTRODUCTION

 \section{INTRODUCTION}

 Coarse-grained models play a central role in molecular and material simulations \cite{Noid2023}.
 By marginalizing out unnecessary detail, they drastically reduce the computational cost of simulation and smooth out the underlying energy landscape.
-This enables simulations on time scales that are otherwise intractable in fine-grained models, providing an efficient tool to study slow collective dynamics such as protein folding, polymer conformational transitions, or membrane remodeling.
+This enables simulations on length and time scales that are otherwise intractable in fine-grained models, providing an efficient tool to study slow collective dynamics and mesoscale phenomena such as protein folding, polymer conformational transitions, membrane remodeling, lipid-domain organization, and large-scale self-assembly.

 A coarse-graining map implicitly defines an ill-posed inverse problem referred to as backmapping; that is, to reconstruct the marginalized degrees of freedom of the fine-grained model from the coarse-grained representation.
 As the forward process defines a many-to-one map—many detailed configurations are mapped to the same coarse-grained configuration—the reverse process can be cast as a generative-modeling problem: learning a probabilistic model for the distribution of fine-grained configurations corresponding to each coarse-grained representative.